 California has a progressive income tax system.
 Personal income tax, which is the state’s largest revenue source, is based on taxable income (income after allowable deductions) from sources like capital gains, dividends, interest, pensions, tips, wages, and other income that isn’t considered exempt from state taxation.

-Here are California’s individual income tax rates and corresponding brackets for 2018.
-(These could change for 2019.)
+Here are California’s individual income tax rates and corresponding brackets for 2020.

 |Tax rate||Single or married/registered domestic partners filing separately||Married/registered domestic partners filing jointly or qualifying widow(er)||Head of household|